-This article provides a solution for issues when deploying Magento Cloud caused by access key ownership conflict.
+This article provides a solution for issues with deploying Magento Cloud caused by access key ownership conflict.

 Affected products and versions